alecmestroni/DIGITAL-PRODUCT-TESTER/README.md

    - Spelling alert-title
    - Spelling alert-text
 5. **Redirect**:
-   - Verify the redirect to the "Registration Page"
+   - Verify the redirect to the "Registration Page".